1.) Decorate the room you spend the most time in.

 2.)
 Make a local bucket list

 One of the simplest ways to bring “travel” into your life is by seeing your own city in a new light.
-Go on that free walking tour you always see on your drive to work or take that stereotypically [insert city here] photo you’ve never gotten around to.
+Drive through that neighbor with beautiful houses you can’t afford,

 Not only can you fill any self-pity time free time by “traveling locally”—often for free or for a very low cost—but doing this you can become a local expert.
 I did so much local exploring while living in Dubai and now in Washington D.C. that I made local bucket lists for my blog.